PostgreSQL

 Usually provisioned instance based (e.g., MongoDB Atlas).
 Cost scales linearly with RAM and vCPU requirements.

-Don't guess the costs in an interview.
+Do not guess the costs in a system design interview.
 Prove it.

-Simulate high-traffic workloads against both PostgreSQL and MongoDB instantly using the MockArch canvas.
-Let AI analyze your system.
+Simulate high-traffic workloads against both PostgreSQL and MongoDB using the MockArch canvas.
+Let AI analyze your architecture, scalability risks, and cost assumptions.

 Start Architecting Now